Our Daily Bread history

 – Over 35 households received chickens to earn a small income

-– 18 people trained in how to work with war-traumatised kids
+– 18 adults trained in how to support war-traumatised kids

 Read the latest news about our projects